Jaquesecc/osticket-installation/README.md

 <h2>List of Prerequisites</h2>

 - Web Server: Microsoft IIS
-- Database: MySQL 5.5.62
+- Database: MySQL
-- PHP: PHPManagerForIIS_V1.5.0.msi
+- PHP Mananger
 - Web Browser: Latest version of Chrome or Safari
 - Operating System: Windows or Mac

 <h2>Create A Virtual Machine</h2>

 In Azure, go to Virtual Machines and create a new Resource Group, choose a name of your liking.
 For the purpose of this demonstration, the Resource Group will be named osTicket.
 Next, create a Virtual Machine name (osticket-vm).
 Set the correct region, and set the image to Windows 10 Pro.
 Select a Size, then create Administrator Account credentials.
-Select Next: Disks.
+Select Next, then Disks.

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

-Select Next: Networking.
+Now select Next, then Networking.
 Create a new Virtual Network.
-Keep default settings for Ports, check the Licensing Agreement box at the bottom (don't skip this!), then select Review and Create, then click Create.
+Keep default settings for Ports, and check the Licensing Agreement box at the bottom (don't skip this!).
+Then select Review and Create, then click Create.

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

-Once the Virtual Machine deployment is complete, search Virtual Machine, and copy the Public IP Address for osticket-vm.
+Now the Virtual Machine deployment is complete.
+The next step is to obtain the IP Address for osticket-vm and log into the Remote Desktop.
+To do this, type Virtual Machine in the search bar, and right-click the IP Address of osticket-vm, then slelct copy.

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

-The next step is to open Remote Desktop, and login to the osticket-vm.
-Next add PC, and then paste osticket-vm Public IP Address into the PC Name.
-I will be naming the Virtual Machine osTicket.
+Open Remote Desktop, and add PC.
+Paste osticket-vm Public IP Address into the PC Name.
+I will be naming the Virtual Machine osTicket (make sure the "T" is capitolized).
 Select Add.

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

-Enter your User Account credentials (same credentials from when the Virtual Machine was created in Azure), then Continue.
-Now you are logged in to the osTicket Remote Desktop.
+Enter your User Account credentials (I am using the credentials from when the Virtual Machine was created in Azure), then select Continue.
+Now you I am logged in to the osTicket Remote Desktop.
 If done successfully, it will look like this.

 ![image](https://github.com/user-attachments/assets/affc680d-dd0a-4416-8fc5-64f78d4808a1)

-The remaining information may seem ambiguous, but essentially, I will be installing the dependencies that are required for osTicket.
+For the remainder of this tutorial, I will be installing the dependencies that are required for osTicket.
 To work and run, osTicket runs in a web browser, so it requires a webserver and database to be installed and configured.
-The remaining work will be done inside the Virtula Machine.
+The remaining work will be done inside the Virtual Machine.

 <h2>Installation Steps</h2>
 Within the Virtual Machine, open Microsoft Edge.